IPVS-AS/pusion/docs/source/overview.rst

 Core methods
 ------------

-The following core decision fusion methods are supported by `pusion` and classified according the evidence resolution they accept.
+The following core decision fusion methods are supported by `pusion` and classified according to the evidence resolution they accept.
 With lower evidence resolution, a weaker a-priori information about individual classifiers can be taken into account during the fusion process.
 Utility-based methods do not take any further information about classifiers into account.